 Diana Sinnige, Program Manager, Credentialling ext.
 232

-Diana manages the day to day operations of the Credentialling Program and serves as the technical and content expert on credentialling items for Alliance staff, committees and workgroups.
+Diana provides strategic direction and manages the day to day operations of the Credentialling Program and serves as the technical and content expert on credentialling items for Alliance staff, committees and workgroups.

 Rebecca Chamula, Senior Credentialling Officer ext.
 225